 LITR 108 Critical Reading.
 This course teaches students to be critical readers and thinkers.
 They will learn to read and accurately summarize information.
 They will learn to use textbooks to prepare for classroom lectures and discussions as well as prepare for taking tests.
 They will increase proficiency in their reading skill, improve vocabulary, and develop versatility in reading rate.
 They will learn different ways of reading and learning in different disciplinary contexts.
 3 semester hours.
+Typically offered Fall and Spring Terms.

 LITR 210 Literature and Film.
 Selected literary texts and their representation on film; analysis of the relationship between the two genres, and differences between written texts and visual media.
 Spring, odd years.
 3 semester hours.
-Literature Core Elective
+Literature Core Elective.
+Typically offered Spring Term.

 LITR 224 Literature: Short Stories in Fiction.
 The study of types of short fiction in historic perspective to give the student an understanding of the nature and forms of fictional literature.
 Prerequisite: WRIT-101 with a grade of "C" or better.
 IAI H3 901.
 3 semester hours.
+Typically offered Fall Term, Odd Years.

 LITR 255 American Literature I. Survey of American literature from its Colonial roots, particularly the influence of the Puritans, to its flowering in New England.
 Counts as pre-1800.
 Fall.
 3 semester hours.
-Literature Core Elective
+Literature Core Elective.